 - Proof of Address (e.g. A recent utility bill or phone bill in your name.)

-How does bail bonds work in Indiana?
-In Indiana, a defendant will need to pay a bondsman a 10% premium of the full bond to be released from jail.
+No one expects to get arrested, especially in the middle of the night when it usually occurs.
+How bail works in Indiana will show you that a defendant will need to pay a bondsman a 10% premium of the full bond to be released from jail.
 If the defendant doesn’t appear in court, the Indiana bail bondsman is liable for 100% of the bond to the court.
 Locate a bail bondsman in your area: Terre Haute, Indianapolis, Lafayette, Kokomo, Muncie, Greenwood, Bloomington and Fort Wayne